velzenor/DnDMonsterAssessor/README.md

 # Model and Training
-This project uses the random forest regressor model implemented within the scikit-learn library.
+This project uses a random forest regressor model as implemented in the scikit-learn library.